Table of Contents

 Also, disabling NAT can lead to IP address conflicts.
 Multiple devices may attempt to use the same public IP address, creating routing and connectivity issues.
 This makes it difficult for devices on your network to communicate with each other and with external servers or services.

-Disabling NAT is not practical for Nintendo, as it likely leads to connectivity problems.
+Disabling NAT is impractical for Nintendo, as it likely leads to connectivity problems.
 You might experience difficulty in joining multiplayer games and voice chats.

 Configuring your NAT settings to achieve the desired NAT type is better than completely disabling it.